UAVDB: Point-Guided Masks for UAV Detection and Segmentation: Methodology

 \subsubsection{Convergence Assessment}

 Expansion halts when the intensity change between consecutive iterations falls below a threshold \( \epsilon \):

-This criterion ensures that further expansion does not significantly contribute to capturing UAV-relevant pixels, marking the final bounding box boundary.
+This criterion indicates that further expansion no longer contributes to capturing UAV-relevant pixels, thereby defining the final bounding box boundary.

-We apply the PIC technique to the videos and trajectory data from~\cite{li2020reconstruction}, using an initial patch size of \( w_0 = h_0 = 8 \) pixels, an expansion step of \( \delta = 5 \) pixels, and a convergence threshold of \( \epsilon = 4 \).
-As shown in~\cref{fig:PIC}, the middle column visualizes the stepwise expansion and corresponding pixel intensity values across different datasets, illustrating PIC's robustness in challenging conditions.
+We apply the PIC method to videos and trajectory data from~\cite{li2020reconstruction}, using an initial patch size of \( w_0 = h_0 = 8 \) pixels, an expansion step of \( \delta = 5 \) pixels, and a convergence threshold of \( \epsilon = 4 \).
+As shown in Fig.~\ref{fig:PIC}, the middle panels visualize the stepwise expansion process and corresponding pixel intensity values across different datasets, demonstrating the robustness of PIC under challenging conditions.
 The rightmost column provides reference images indicating UAV size as a percentage of the total image area.
-PIC successfully localizes UAVs across a wide range of scales, from large instances (53$\times$52 pixels around 0.133\% of the image) to tiny ones (13$\times$13 pixels around 0.008\% of the image), resulting in high-fidelity bounding box annotations.
-For UAVDB, we sample one frame every ten frames (around 10\% of the footage) from the sequences listed in~\cref{tab:dataset}.
-This results in a dataset comprising 10,763 training images, 2,720 validation images, and 4,578 test images, as summarized in~\cref{tab:uavdb}.
-Dataset 5 from~\cite{li2020reconstruction}, which lacks 2D trajectory data, is treated as an unseen scenario, with segmentation predictions demonstrated in the experimental section.
-Notably, our framework supports flexible adjustment of the frame extraction rate, enabling users to scale the dataset size according to application needs.
+PIC successfully localizes UAVs across a wide range of scales, from large instances (53$\times$52 pixels, approximately 0.133\% of the image) to extremely small ones (13$\times$13 pixels, approximately 0.008\%), resulting in high-fidelity bounding box annotations.
+For UAVDB, we sample one frame every ten frames (approximately 10\% of the footage) from the sequences listed in Tab.~\ref{tab:dataset}, resulting in 10,763 training images, 2,720 validation images, and 4,578 test images, as summarized in Tab.~\ref{tab:uavdb}.
+Dataset 5 from~\cite{li2020reconstruction}, which lacks 2D trajectory annotations, is treated as an unseen scenario, with segmentation results presented in the experimental section.
+Notably, our framework allows flexible control of the frame sampling rate, enabling the dataset scale to be adapted to different application requirements.